 A growing portion of our revenues is derived from international sales.
-During the last fiscal year, we received approximately 19% of our revenues from business outside the United States.
+During both fiscal 2001 and 2000, we received approximately 18% of our revenues from business outside the United States.
 As part of our growth strategy, we plan to continue to pursue opportunities outside the United States.
-Accordingly, our future operating results could be negatively affected by a variety of factors, some of which are beyond our control.
+Accordingly, our future operating results could be negatively affected by a variety of factors arising out of international commerce, some of which are beyond our control.
 These factors include:

-- o The general economic conditions in each country - o Incongruent tax structures - o Difficulty in managing an organization spread over various countries - o Compliance with a variety of foreign laws and regulations - o Import and export licensing requirements - o Trade restrictions and tariffs - o Longer payment cycles and - o Volatile exchange rates for foreign currencies
+- o The general economic and political conditions in countries where we sell our products and services; - o Incongruent tax structures; - o Difficulty in staffing and managing our organization's operations in various countries; - o The effects of a variety of foreign laws and regulations; - o Import and export licensing requirements; - o Longer payment cycles; - o Currency fluctuations and changes in tariffs and other trade barriers; and - o Difficulties and delays in translating products and related documentation into foreign languages.

-There can be no assurances that we will be able to successfully address each of these challenges in the near term.
-Although some of our business is conducted in currencies other than the US dollar, foreign currency translation gains and losses are not currently material to our position, results of operations or cash flows.
-However, an increase in our foreign revenues could subject us to foreign currency translation risks in the future.
-We have found it to be impractical to hedge all foreign currencies in which we conduct business.
-As a result, we have experienced non-material foreign currency gains and losses and may continue to do so.
+There can be no assurance that we will be able to successfully address each of these challenges in the near term.
+Some of our business is conducted in currencies other than the U.S. dollar.
+Foreign currency translation gains and losses are not currently material to our financial position, results of operations or cash flows.
+Foreign currency translation losses were \$164,000, and \$33,000 for the first quarter of fiscal 2002 and 2001, respectively.
+An increase in our foreign revenues could subject us to increased foreign currency translation risks in the future.